 Simple English definitions for legal terms

-Read a random definition: zipper clause
+Read a random definition: contract to pledge

 A parody is when someone makes a funny version of a book, movie, or artwork.
 They do this to make fun of the original work or to say something about it.
 In America, people are allowed to make parodies because it's a way of expressing themselves.
 But sometimes, the people who made the original work might say that the parody is breaking the law.
 To fight this, the people who made the parody can say that they're using the original work in a fair way.
 This means they're not trying to make money from it and they're only using a little bit of it.